 The first is based on the declaration of an officer and/or D.A.
 When a law enforcement officer suspects that you committed a crime (outside of his/her presence), the officer will attempt to obtain an arrest warrant.

-In order to obtain a warrant, the officer must demonstrate "probable case" that you committed a crime.6 "Probable cause" is a legal standard.
+In order to obtain a warrant, the officer must demonstrate "probable cause" that you committed a crime.6 "Probable cause" is a legal standard.
 It means that there is a reasonable belief that criminal activity is taking place.
 This means that when an officer "pitches"" the case to the District Attorney, he/she has a reasonable belief that you committed the offense.
 An arrest warrant issued before charges are filed is referred to as a Ramey warrant.

 If, after reviewing the officer's evidence, the D.A. also believes that you should be arrested, the D.A. and/or the officer will present the case to the judge for an arrest warrant.
 If the judge agrees that there is probable cause that (1) a crime was committed, and (2) you committed the alleged offense, the judge will issue the warrant.7

 California Arrest Warrants Issued After a Grand Jury Indictment

-The second -- and much less common way -- for the judge to issue a warrant for your arrest follows an indictment by the grand jury.
+The second -- and the much less common way -- for the judge to issue a warrant for your arrest follows an indictment by the grand jury.
 A grand jury is sometimes convened to determine if there is enough information for a prosecutor to charge you with an offense.
 If the grand jury finds probable cause to believe that you committed the alleged offense, this triggers an indictment and the judge will likely issue a warrant for your arrest.